Manu-Gu/K-S_Nested_Topology_Optimization/README.md

 ## Contact

-For any questions regarding the mathematical framework, implementation details, or the paper itself, please open an issue on GitHub or contact the corresponding author at: [Manu_Gu@163.com](mailto:Manu_Gu@163.com).
+For any questions regarding the mathematical framework, implementation details, or the paper itself, please open an issue on GitHub or contact the  author at: [Manu_Gu@163.com](mailto:Manu_Gu@163.com).